 In Africa and South Asia, it is a challenge for many people to get access to a dependable supply of effective medicines at an affordable price.

-We are extending our approach to develop new strategies tackling specific market failures that hold back development.
+As part of our Catalyst Strategies, we’re tackling specific market failures that hold back development.
 That’s why, in November 2017, we established MedAccess, with an initial capital commitment of $200 million, to increase patient access to life-changing medical supplies in Africa and South Asia.

 How MedAccess creates impact